transportforbandung/Tegallega/README.md

 # Tegallega
-Prototype of public transport routing by Transport for Bandung.
+Backend repository for Transport for Bandung, Linraya routing webapp.